 "Do I look like his keeper?"
 You did not appreciate his tone.

-"I guess not," the blonde man returned with a sneer.
+"I suppose not," the blonde man returned with a sneer.
 "Thinking his girlfriend would know his current whereabouts is clearly asking for too much."

 "You know what, Agent Montgomery, you are absolutely correct in that assumption.
 It is asking for too much.
 Because I'm not telling you where Bucky is."
 Admittedly, that felt good, and you were positively glowing with pride.